gnolang/ecosystem-fund-grants/ZenTasktic.md

 The ADD framework implies that we are spending time roughly in 3 main realms: Assess (creativity, evaluation, feedback, brainstorming), Decide (planning, resource allocation) and Do (implementation).
 An "atomic", clearly defined presence in each realm increases productivity, while lowering both friction and stress, and generates more predictable results.
 A significant overlappong across two or three realms generates imbalance, increases both frictions and stress, and consumes more energy.

 ZenTasktic implements this framework by defining specific workflows and data types.
-Any task added in "Assess" overloads the system.
-Once the assessment is done, the task is moved into "Decide" where the system load is managed.
+Any task added in "Assess" overloads (+) the system.
+Once the assessment is done, the task is moved into "Decide" (?) where the system load is managed.
 The task can either be sent back to Assess (if there are no resources available, for instance), or resources gets allocated and the task is sent to "Do".
-In "Do", there are mo more operations applied to the task, it stays there until it's either sent back to "Decide" (if more resources are needed), or marked as "Done", which removes the overload on the system.
+In "Do", there are mo more operations applied to the task, it stays there until it's either sent back to "Decide" (if more resources are needed), or marked as "Done" (-), which removes the overload on the system.

 The data types are "editable / deletable" in "Assess" (that's the only place where the content of a task can be edited), "enrichable" in "Decide" (that's where resources like time or materials are added), and "discardable / recyclable" in "Do" (that's where a task is marked as "Done", and eliminated from the system or recycled back into "Decide" or "Assess").